npavkovic/svgs-to-icons/README.md

     mask-size: 100% 100%;
 }
 ```
+Note that the 1em `width` and `height` will correspond to the font size, so when `font-size: 20px`, the icon will be rendered on a 20px block.
+Because icons are often interspersed with text, we’ve chosen `display: inline-block` though other display types are possible, so long as they can be sized with `width` and `height`.
+Similarly, it’s possible to change or override `background-color: currentColor`, which allows the icon to be colorized using `color`.

 ### Dependencies

-- `svgo`: SVG optimization
-- `mini-svg-data-uri`: Efficient data URI encoding
+- `svgo`: SVG optimization,[svgo on NPM](https://www.npmjs.com/package/svgo),\n- `mini-svg-data-uri`: Efficient data URI encoding, [mini-svg-data-uri on NPM](https://www.npmjs.com/package/mini-svg-data-uri)
+- `commander`: Command-line interface framework, [commander on NPM](https://www.npmjs.com/package/commander)
 - Node.js built-in modules: `fs`, `path`

 ### Browser Compatibility

 **Icon CSS Files (CSS Masking):**
 The generated icon CSS relies on the standard, unprefixed `mask-image` property to display icons.
 This is well-supported in modern browsers (Chrome, Firefox, Edge, and Safari version 11+ from approximately 2017 onwards).
 Icons will not render correctly in browsers that require the older `-webkit-mask-image` prefix (like Safari pre-version 11 or older Chrome versions) or in Internet Explorer, which does not support CSS masking at all.
+You can easily add support for earlier browsers by modifying `demo-template.js`, but there may be a significant increase in the size of the icons.

 **Demo Page (Clipboard API):**
 The "copy class name" feature in the demo pages uses the `navigator.clipboard.writeText` API, which is supported in most modern browsers (Chrome ~66+, Firefox ~63+, Safari ~13.1+; generally from 2018-2020 onwards) and requires a secure context (HTTPS or localhost).
 This feature is for demo convenience only and does not affect the functionality of the generated icon CSS in your projects.
 Internet Explorer does not support this API.